List on Bids44 →

 Insider Checks

-THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
-Original meshes accumulate micro-dust that can’t be fully cleaned.
-This could indicate hidden water damage, a potential ₹2,000-4,000 issue down the line.
+THE SPEAKER MESH SNEAK: Look closely at the earpiece and bottom speaker grilles with a flashlight.
+Original meshes accumulate micro-dust over time that can’t be perfectly cleaned out.
+If the mesh looks suspiciously pristine and brand new, but the rest of the phone shows wear, it might have been replaced—often after water damage.
+This could mean internal corrosion issues lurking.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP Bypass): The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup to prove it’s unlocked.
-If they refuse or can’t, do not buy.
+Google Account Lock (FRP).
+The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account to proceed.
+This is called Factory Reset Protection (FRP).
+ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure their account is completely removed.
+If they can’t or won’t, don’t buy it.

 Seller’s Guide — How to Maximize Your Poco X6 Resale